ashfurrow/blog/source/blog/2013-07-01-enumeration.markdown

 date: 2013-07-01 00:00
 ---

-<p><a href="http://nshipster.com/enumerators/">NSHipster</a> covers enumerators and different ways to enumerate arrays in Objective-C. Pretty good explanation. </p>
+[NSHipster](http://nshipster.com/enumerators/) covers enumerators and different ways to enumerate arrays in Objective-C. Pretty good explanation.

-<p>Reminds me of when I told everyone to <a href="http://ashfurrow.com/blog/stop-writing-for-loops">stop writing for loops</a> and twitter got mad at me. </p>
+Reminds me of when I told everyone to [stop writing for loops](http://ashfurrow.com/blog/stop-writing-for-loops) and twitter got mad at me.

 <!-- more -->